johnae/relativity/README.md

 https://github.com/johnae/relativity

+Currently I'd say this is a bit experimental and while quite extensive I have yet to actually use it the way I thought I might.
+Hopefully someone finds it interesting.

 ## Description

 First off - this is a bit __raw__ and may need a bit of redesign (perhaps more Luaisms in places if possible).
 It should be usable however.